MarkRBest/markrbest.github.io/_posts/2025-07-02-dealing-with-data.md

 - Programming
 ---

-It is always interesting to get feed back from people about articles.
+It is always interesting to get feedback from people about my blog articles.
-One that seems to have been quite well received was this [article](https://markrbest.github.io/message-arrival-rates-and-latency/) about message rates and system through put.
+One that a few people have talked to me about is this [article](https://markrbest.github.io/message-arrival-rates-and-latency/) on message rates and system throughput.
-The main goal of the article was to that being fast is about more than just sending orders quickly.
+The main topic of the article was system throughput, its importance and how it relates to system latency.
-I'm not sure it discussed enough about bottlenecks and how pipeline bubble are not easy to detect.
 If you have a very performant system then likely you will not have issues, however that is only one possible solution.

-The aim of this article is not talk about the fact you dont always need a system that is really fast.
+The aim of this article is to elaborate on the topic of throughput, how to make a system more robust, how to avoid bottlenecks and pipeline bubbles.
-It is important for specfic types of trading which deal with vast quantities of data.
+It is important for specific types of trading which deal with vast quantities of data.
 Even if you have a fast system there are still design decisions that you might want to make to reduce the possibility of bottlenecks.

 ### System Architecture